J-Pinos3/Saturnina/README.md

 - View your orders and its state
 - Get contact with the owner through messages in orders
 - Comment Products and the App
+- Create an account
+- Recover your password
+- Create and send an order
+- Update order's data